You're always sticking your nose into my life

 1. Welcome Wagon 2.
 Irrational 3.
 Ritual Submission 4.
 Powerslam 5.
 Sin Eater 6.
 Penetration Point 7.
 Puzzled 8.
 Horizertical 9.
 Family Circus

-By their last album in the eighties Nasty Savage had fully adopted the thrash metal formula, but at the same time some of the rich sound of Indulgence was apparently lost.
+By their last album in the 1980s Nasty Savage had fully adopted the thrash metal formula, but at the same time some of the rich sound of Indulgence was apparently lost.
 The feel of Penetration Point is rather sterile and plain, and the band sound less intense than in the past.
 Especially the vocals are more one-dimensional on this album.
 Many songs are actually somewhat more complex and technical than before, but the music on the whole fails to have the same kind of dark appeal as the tracks on Indulgence.
-While this album still has its fair share of interesting moments, it tends to leave me pretty indifferent as there is nothing particularly memorable in it - unfortunately so, as I was expecting a lot more from this one, really.
+While this album still has its fair share of interesting moments, it can leave you pretty indifferent as there is nothing particularly memorable in it - unfortunately so, as there were expectations for a lot better from this one.

 NASTY SAVAGE - Psycho Psycho